TRAVEL TO IRELAND

 MONEY AND PRICE LEVEL

 Ireland is part of the eurozone.
 Twenty-four hours ATMs can be found anywhere in Ireland, usually they have a maximum daily withdrawal of € 200 or € 400, depending on the area.
-All ATMs have on-screen instructions in Gaelic and English and sometimes other languages.
+All ATMs have on-screen instructions in Gaelic and English and often other languages.
 Banks are the easiest place to exchange money and charge a small commission between 3 and 5%.
 Debit and credit cards, especially visa and mastercard, are widely accepted and chahsless payment is very common.
-Many taxis now accept credit card payments, but if you are using public transport and are on the go in more rural areas, it is advisable to always carry some cash for small expenses.
+Most taxis now accept credit card payments, but if you are using public transport and are on the go in more rural areas, it is advisable to always carry some cash for small expenses.

 Price levels in supermarkets also tend to be higher, though it depends on the shop.
 Larger supermarkets are usually more price sensitive on everyday items than smaller chains.